 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the District's basic financial statements.
-The accompanying combining non-major fund financial statements and required Texas Education Agency (TEA) schedules are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The accompanying combining non-major fund financial statements are presented for purposes of additional analysis and are not a required part of the basic financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with GAAS.
-In our opinion, the combining non-major fund financial statements and required TEA schedules are fairly stated, in all material aspects, in relation to the basic financial statements as a whole.
+In our opinion, the combining non-major fund financial statements are fairly stated, in all material aspects, in relation to the basic financial statements as a whole.